-The party responsible for implementing the monitoring plan shall be the owner company, Rosa dos Ventos Ltda.
-The project developer will also be responsible for developing the forms and registration formats for data collection and further classification.
+The party responsible for implementing the monitoring plan shall be the owner company, Rosa dos Ventos Geração e Comercialização de Energia S/A. The project developer will also be responsible for developing the forms and registration formats for data collection and further classification.
 For this purpose the authority for the registration, monitoring, measurement and reporting will be the Engineer Armando Abreu.

 The operational structure will be based on a continuous monitoring of the Net energy generation delivered to the grid by means electronic and analogical meters from both on site and placed at the grid connection point.
 The further collection, data analysis and records' handling will be managed by the wind farm management staff and records kept on electronic format.
 Moreover, the procedures for internal review of reported results will be periodically (weekly) checked against the NOS (National Operator System) daily records on the metered energy for the wind farms.
-The procedure defined for an eventual failure on the metering equipment will follow the NOS own records for the D.3.1 and D.3.2 indicators.
+The procedure defined for an eventual failure on the metering equipment will follow the NOS own records for the parameter described in section B.7.1.